slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 <!-- .slide: data-background-color="#006600" -->

 Werner Robitza
-April 11, 2018
+June 04, 2018

 ---

 ## About me

+* Video quality and Quality of Experience researcher
-* PhD student and researcher at Technische Universität Ilmenau
+* PhD student and research assistant at Technische Universität Ilmenau

 Contact: